dayeong089/AI_Project_Group8/README.md

-This project is for github practice.
+This project is for AI_project team8